201.10

 APPOINTMENT

-Document issued by the University of Michigan that identifies classification, department, employment status, rate, and appointment fraction.
+Identifies classification, department, employment status, rate, and appointment fraction.
 The appointment fraction equates to the hours normally scheduled to work.

 APPOINTMENT ANNUAL FULL-TIME RATE (FTR)

-The annualized full-time rate, also called the Institutional Base Salary, reflects the amount of pay an employee would receive if he/she were employed full-time for the entire academic or calendar year.
+The annualized full-time rate, also called the Institutional Base Salary, reflects the amount of pay an employee would receive if they were employed full-time for the entire academic or calendar year.
 Excluded from this figure are monies that some University employees may receive, such as: summer teaching, summer research, overload appointments, extension teaching, awards for distinguished professors, incentive payments, clinical service, overtime, and temporary administrative differentials.

 CALENDAR WEEK